André Routis

 André Routis (July 16, 1900 – July 16, 1969) was a French professional boxer.
 He fought 86 times between 1919 and 1929; winning 54 (12 by knockout), losing 25 and drawing 7.
-After a victory over Tony Canzoneri he held the World Featherweight title from 1928 to 1929.
+After a victory over Tony Canzoneri he held the Undisputed Featherweight title from 1928 to 1929.
 Earlier in his career Routis competed as a bantamweight, where he won the French title and fought three times for the EBU title.
 Before turning professional Routis won the French amateur bantamweight championship in 1918.

 Professional career

 Routis made his professional debut in February 1919 aged eighteen, when he beat Yves Gram by a four-round points decision.
 Like the majority of his early fights, the contest took place in his hometown of Bordeaux.
 He fought three times in April of the same year; a victory over Georges Gloria was followed by a draw with Bobby Diamond and his first loss, a ten-round decision against Emile Juliard in Paris.
 Following this defeat Routis returned to fighting in Bordeaux, remaining undefeated (including two draws) over his next seven bouts.
 In February 1921 he fought outside France for the first time when he faced Ali Ben Said in Casablanca, Morocco, he won the fight by disqualification.
 Over the next fourteen months Routis fought eleven times in Morocco, losing twice, including an unsuccessful challenge for Charles Ledoux's EBU bantamweight title.
 The two boxers fought a rematch in May 1923, for the EBU and French title, with the result the same as the first fight, a fifteen-round decision win for Ledoux.
 Routis won his first title in January 1924 when he faced Ledoux for a third time.
 The fight, which Routis won with a twenty-round points victory, was for the French bantamweight title.
 He remained undefeated for the remainder of 1924 before losing to Johnny Brown in London, and failing in a third attempt at the EBU title, losing a twenty-round decision to Henri Scillie in Brussels.
 In October Routis lost his French title to Kid Francis in Paris.
 In 1926 he lost twice to the future world champion Jack Kid Berg, both bouts took place in Berg's hometown of London.

 From August 1926 to August 1927 Routis fought exclusively in the United States (9 wins, 5 losses and 1 draw).
 Now competing as a featherweight, Routis made his American debut against Eddie Anderson at Ebbets Field in Brooklyn.
 Routis won the fight with a twelve-round points decision, he beat Anderson twice more during his year in the United States.
 Included in his 5 losses was a defeat to the future world champion Tony Canzoneri, who beat Routis on points, and a pair of losses to Joe Glick.
 After his return to France Routis fought another future world champion, Panama Al Brown, this time winning over ten rounds.
 After a draw against Johnny Cuthbert in Paris, he returned to the United States and won five fights in a row, which led to his first attempt at a world title.